 - Fish: 145°F (62.8°C)

 Use freezer-safe containers

 Reheat all food to its appropriate temperatures listed above.

 You can read the full post here or download the FREE eBook below!

 Health and Safety

-Masks – for ONLY if you yourself are sick!
-PLEASE DO NOT hoard medical supplies, this prevents people who actually need them to not be able to have them.
-We keep two N95 masks per person on hand.
+Masks - We keep N95 masks on hand as well as some cloth masks.
 Want to go a step further in case of a chemical disaster?
 You may want to look into a respirator or gas mask as well.